 |

-The Fall 2024 unique number is 56845; the class meets from 2 to 3 PM, MWF in PMA 5.126.
-The TA is Alex Leviyev, e-mail alexleviyev@utexas.edu Text: SUBATOMIC PHYSICS, 3rd Edition, by Henley and Garcia (World Scientific, 2007, 2010).
+The Fall 2025 unique number is 61915; the class meets from 12 to 1 PM, MWF in PMA 6.112 The TA is TBA e-mail TBA.
+Text: SUBATOMIC PHYSICS, 3rd Edition, by Henley and Garcia (World Scientific, 2007, 2010).
 Errata for Ch.
 6, and errata for Ch.
 11. [A free pdf version of the text can be found by searching "pdf version of subatomic physics by henley and garcia".]
 And here is an introduction to the theory of scattering.
 An even briefer introduction.
 Highly recommended as a supplementary text: PARTICLES AND NUCLEI, 7th edition, by Povh, Rith, Scholz, Zetsche and Rodejohann (Springer, 2015).
 The only reason I don't use this as the primary text is that it has no homework problems.
 A nice introduction to relativistic quantum field theory, which is NOT used in this course, is Quantum Field Theory as Simply as Possible, by A. Zee (Princeton University Press, 2023).
-The Syllabus is posted on the Canvas page for this course; the TA has also chosen Canvas to handle homework submission and grading.
+A Syllabus is posted on the Canvas page for this course; the TA may at his discretion select Canvas to handle homework submission and grading.
 Check here also.Basis of course letter grade: Homework 85%, daily pop quizzes 15%.
-Other books on course topics: RUNNING TABLE OF HOMEWORK DUE DATES AND TIMES: HW 1, due Sept.
-18. HW 2, due Oct.
-2. HW 3, due Oct.
-25. HW 4, due Nov.
-1. HW 5+ 6, counts as 2 assignments, due Nov.
-22 [The in-class quizzes are attendance checks, but if you miss the question take that as a self-diagnosis of not keeping up in the course!]
-Answers to in-class quizzes: (1) the Feynman diagram shown represents a physically impossible process.
-Unlike a nucleus, atom or molecule, a fundamental point particle has no internal structure or internal states.
-It cannot absorb a real photon, go along for a while excited, and eventually de-excite by emitting a real photon.
-(2) The Feynman diagram is for pair creation.
-Since the photon is massless but must carry momentum, and the electron and positron each have a mass of 0.5 MeV and being two particles, could have total momentum zero, total energy and momentum can't be conserved unless another massive object (the nucleus of a heavy atom) is also involved in the initial state of the process.
-Course notes: Part 1, Part 2, Part 3, Part 4, Part 5, Part 6, Part 7, Part 8, Part 9, Part 10.
+Other books on course topics: RUNNING TABLE OF HOMEWORK DUE DATES AND TIMES: [The in-class quizzes are attendance checks, but if you miss the question take that as a self-diagnosis of not keeping up in the course!]
+Answers to in-class quizzes: Course notes: Part 1, Part 2, Part 3, Part 4, Part 5, Part 6, Part 7, Part 8, Part 9, Part 10.
 Notes for the last few weeks of the course are entirely on the web pages projected during the class lectures.
 CLASS SLIDES FOR 362L: Accelerators &relativity, Diagrams, cross sections, Running coupling constants, Particles, Observing, Symmetry, Isospin, PCT, EM radiation, Weak 1, Gauge Symmetry, Electroweak1, Strong1, Supersymmetry?
 Quarkonium, Valence Quarks, Fermi Gas, IMP, Optical Model, Heavy ions, Direct Reactions, Mass Formula, Nuclear Vibrations, Nuclear Rotations, The Little Bang, Unstable Nuclei, Radiation, Power, Fusion, Stars, Evolution, Late Stages, Neutron Stars, Nucleosynthesis, Pioneers, Cosmology, The Big Flash!
 Dark Matter, More, Matter Origins, Dark Energy, Inflation, When Chiral Symmetry Breaks, Strings, Black Hole History, Black Hole Primer, Unruh radiation, Quantum Gravity?
 Loop Quantum Gravity, CDT-CS, Nuclear Chemistry, Frontiers?
 [The remaining two links were not used in this class.]
-Unused 1, Unused 2 This class is now using the Lectures Online recording system, although I got no notification.
+Unused 1, Unused 2 This class sometimes is allowed to use the Lectures Online recording system, although the current class is not in a room where it is available.
 This system records the audio and video material presented in class for you to review after class.
 Links for the recordings will appear in the Lectures Online tab on the Canvas page for this class.
 You will find this tab along the left side navigation in Canvas.
 To review a recording, simply click on the Lectures Online navigation tab and follow the instructions presented to you on the page.
 Where no recent class has a full recording, this happens when the battery-powered classroom microphone has not been put back on charge by previous (mindless) users, and is completely dead.
 The recorded lectures are not videos of the lecture.
 They have only the audio track, and views of the specific document camera and computer images projected on screen during class.
 You can learn more about how to use the Lectures Online system at this link.
 You can find additional information about Lectures Online at this link.

 CLASS SLIDES FOR 302L: Relativity 1, Relativity 2, Twins!
 Length Contraction!
 Binding Energy, Einstein's Theory of Gravity, Quantum 1, Quantum 2, Atoms, Spin and Pauli Principle, Molecules and Solids, X rays and Lasers, Nuclear1, Nuclear2, Radiation, Fission and Fusion, The Sun, Particles!
 The Proton, Early Universe, THE DARK!